 Nike Inc. has an organizational structure that facilitates regionalization of business strategies.
-Such regionalization promotes value chains that specifically fulfill customers’ expectations, especially in the area of service and marketing.
-The characteristics of its corporate structure provide Nike with flexibility to address consumer preferences for athletic shoes, apparel and equipment in regional markets.
-This flexibility is especially notable in how the company markets its products through company-owned NikeTown stores.
+Such regionalization promotes value chains that specifically fulfill customers’ expectations, especially in service and marketing.
+The characteristics of its corporate structure provide Nike with flexibility to address consumer preferences for athletic shoes, apparel, and equipment in regional markets.
+This flexibility is especially notable in how the company markets its products through its own NikeTown stores.
 This structural support, together with Nike’s organizational culture, helps the company in combating the financial and business developmental effects of competitors, such as Adidas, ASICS, Puma, and Under Armour.
-In relation, the organizational structure supports initiatives and strategies contained in Nike’s marketing mix or 4P.
+In relation, the company structure supports initiatives and strategies contained in Nike’s marketing mix or 4P.

 Nike’s Organizational Structure Type and Features